Add page objects to AI spiders#

 pip install -r requirements.txt

-6. With a plain text editor or an IDE, set your Zyte API key in zyte_spider_templates_project/settings.py:
+6. With a plain text editor or an IDE, add a new line to zyte_spider_templates_project/settings.py to set your Zyte API key:

 ZYTE_API_KEY = "YOUR_API_KEY"